Indianapolis: Economy

-Distribution and logistics

-Indianapolis' central location and extensive highway and rail infrastructure have positioned the city as an important logistics center.
+Indianapolis's central location and extensive highway and rail infrastructure have positioned the city as an important logistics center.
 According to the Indy Chamber, the region was home to some 4,300 establishments employing nearly 110,000 in 2020.
 Amazon has a major presence in the Indianapolis metropolitan area, employing 9,000.
-Indianapolis is home to FedEx Express's National Hub which employs 7,000 workers in sorting, distribution, and shipping at Indianapolis International Airport.
-Other logistics companies in the region with large workforces include Ingram Micro (1,300) and Venture Logistics (1,150).
+FedEx employs 7,000 workers across 35 facilities in the city, including FedEx Express's National Hub, which employs 5,800 workers in sorting, distribution, and shipping at Indianapolis International Airport.
+Other logistics companies in the region with large workforces include Ingram Micro and Venture Logistics.

-Life sciences and health

 Indianapolis anchors one of the largest life sciences clusters in the U.S., notably in the subsectors of drugs and pharmaceuticals and agricultural feedstock and chemicals.
 Life sciences employ between 21,200 and 28,700 among nearly 350 companies located in the region.
 Pharmaceutical company Eli Lilly is the city's largest private employer, with a workforce of 11,000 in research and development, manufacturing, and executive administration.
-Other major employers include Corteva (1,500), Labcorp Drug Development (1,500), and Roche's North American headquarters (4,500).
+Other major employers include Corteva, Fortrea, and Roche's North American headquarters.

-Indianapolis is also a hub for academic medicine and health sciences research, home to such institutions as the Indiana Biosciences Research Institute, Indiana University School of Medicine, School of Nursing, and School of Dentistry; Marian University College of Osteopathic Medicine; and the American College of Sports Medicine.
-The regional healthcare providers of Community Health Network, Eskenazi Health, Franciscan Health, Indiana University Health, and St. Vincent Health have a combined workforce of 43,700.

-According to a 2021 report commissioned by BioCrossroads, Central Indiana's life sciences and healthcare sector generates nearly $84 billion in total economic output and supports more than 331,000 jobs throughout the region.
+The city's hospitality industry has grown in importance in recent years due to an expanding convention business.
+According to the city's destination marketing organization, Indianapolis receives 29.2 million visitors annually, generating US$5.6 billion, and supporting 82,900 jobs.
+The city's major hospitality facilities are clustered in downtown Indianapolis, including the Indiana Convention Center, Lucas Oil Stadium, and some 8,500 hotel rooms.
+Major annual conventions include FDIC International, the National FFA Organization Convention, Gen Con, and the Performance Racing Industry Trade Show.

+Indianapolis ranks among the fastest high-tech job growth areas in the U.S. The metropolitan area is home to 28,500 information technology-related jobs at such companies as Angi, Formstack, Genesys, Hubstaff, Infosys, Ingram Micro, and Salesforce Marketing Cloud.
+Salesforce has the largest workforce of local tech firms, employing about 2,100 in Indianapolis.